11th Annual Sunset Jazz at Lyndhurst Concert Series

 Eight Free Thursday Evenings

-This summer we are celebrating our 11th anniversary in Tarrytown, with a fresh new lineup of fantastic Jazz musicians who will be playing at Lyndhurst.
+This summer we’re celebrating our 11th anniversary in Tarrytown, with a new lineup of fantastic Jazz musicians who will be playing at Lyndhurst.

 $10 per person grounds/parking fee (kids under 10 admitted free).